axiom-crypto/worldcoin-aggregation/README.md

 # Batch WorldID proof verification with Axiom

-This repo integrates [WorldID](https://worldcoin.org/world-id) proof verification into [Axiom](https://docs.axiom.xyz/) to enable:
+This repo implements two types of batch [WorldID](https://worldcoin.org/world-id) proof verification:

+- Integration of WorldID proof verification into [Axiom](https://docs.axiom.xyz/) to enable:
   - Cheaper batch claims of WLD grants by aggregating multiple WorldID proofs at once.
   - Composition of WorldID proofs with facts about on-chain history enabled by Axiom.
+- A standalone implementation of batch WorldID proof verification to enable batch claims of WLD grants.

 These are implemented via two components:

+- Two implementations of ZK circuits for batch WorldID proof verification:
-- Axiom client circuits written using the [Axiom Rust SDK](https://docs.axiom.xyz/sdk/rust-sdk/axiom-rust) that make use of newly added Groth16 verification and ECDSA primitives.
+  - Using Axiom client circuits written using the [Axiom Rust SDK](https://docs.axiom.xyz/sdk/rust-sdk/axiom-rust) that make use of newly added Groth16 verification and ECDSA primitives.
+  - Using Axiom's ZK circuit libraries.
-- Smart contracts implementing WLD grant claims based on batch-verified WorldID proof results from Axiom.
+- Smart contracts implementing WLD grant claims based on batch-verified WorldID proof results.

 In what follows, we describe two different flows for WLD grants using this integration.